 In the cobweb recesses of my mind I have two memories of junipers.
 One was to make a tea to “force out” measles*.
 The other was how horribly prickly they were when someone shoved you into them.

-As for “forcing out” measles* that is highly doubtful.
+As for “forcing out” measles that is highly doubtful.
 Measles make themselves known without having to be prodded to debut by any conifer tea.
 However junipers do have the potent antiviral compound deoxypodophyllotoxin (DPT) which has been shown to be effective against viruses that cause the flu and herpes.
 So maybe juniper tea did have some effect on the intensity or duration of the measles.
 The DPT is found in berries and the leaves, aka needles.
 I wonder if it is also in gin which is flavored with juniper.

 Common in the eastern United States — officially east of the 100th meridian — is Juniperus virginiana, top photo, joo-NIP-er-us ver-jin-ee-AY-